letsgitit/policies/content-policy.md

 When having discussions, remember to respect each other and take the opinion of the other side  into account instead of name-calling or insulting the other person.
 It is okay to be offended, but it is not okay to be purposefully offensive.
 We give everybody the same level of respect.

 If a post doesn’t follow the rules, an admin will lock it.
-If an admin judges your repeated behavior to be intentionally against the rules, you may be banned.
+After three locked posts, an admin will warn you.
+After a fourth, you will be banned.
 We’ll delete posts that break Facebook’s guidelines.
 See the Administration Policy document for more details.

 ## What makes a post great for HX?